FriendsOfSymfony/FOSCommentBundle/Resources/doc/index.rst

 - Manages trees of comments
 - Can include comment threads in any page
 - Compatible with any persistence backend.
 Actually Doctrine2 mongodb-odm and ORM are implemented.
+- Optional use of Symfony2 Acl to protect comments
 - Optional integration with FOS\UserBundle
 - Optional integration with `Akismet`_